What is Work for the Dole?

 The department regularly reviews its requirements to ensure any learnings are adopted and regularly communicates with providers on work health and safety matters.

-How prevalent are injuries and complaints under Work for the Dole?
+How prevalent are injuries under Work for the Dole?

-The incident rate for the program is around 1.8%.
+From 1 July 2015 to 31 August 2021, the incident rate for the program is around 1.4%.
 This compares with the latest incident rate in paid work of 4.2% (ABS data (2017-18) on the rate of reported work-related injury or illness.